 - 5. If the jury has found in favor of the plaintiff, then they have found that the defendant was negligent.
 Therefore, the phrase "if any" in the first paragraph is not necessary after "the negligence of the defendant(s)" but is necessary after the reference to the possible negligence of plaintiff and any nonparty. - 6.
 Because the nature of the tortious conduct of the parties or designated nonparties need not be the same, the final clause of the first paragraph of this instruction must be tailored by including a description of the culpable conduct alleged against each party and designated nonparty.
 See, e.g., Moody v.
 A.G.
 Edwards & Sons, Inc., 847 P.2d 215 (Colo.
 App.
 1992).
 Additionally, where there are multiple defendants, and different types of tortious conduct have been alleged against different defendants (for example, negligence as against Defendant A and strict liability or "fault" as against Defendant B), the final clause of the first paragraph of this instruction must be altered to describe separately the nature of the tortious conduct alleged as to each defendant. - 7.
-For civil actions other than medical malpractice actions, the maximum amount of noneconomic and derivative noneconomic damages that may be awarded is set by section 13-21-102.5(3)(a) and (b), C.R.S., as adjusted periodically for inflation by the Colorado secretary of state. § 13-21-102.5(3)(c).
-As of the most recent certification of January 14, 2020, the secretary of state has certified the following adjusted limitations for these damages:
+For civil actions other than any civil action or binding arbitration seeking tort damages against a health-care professional, as defined in section 13-64-202(3), the maximum amount of noneconomic and derivative noneconomic damages that may be awarded is set by section 13-21-102.5(3)(a) and (b), C.R.S., as adjusted periodically for inflation by the Colorado secretary of state. § 13-21-102.5(3)(c).
+As of the most recent certification of February 12, 2024, the secretary of state has certified the following adjusted limitations for these damages: